Page Contents

 Go for natural ingredients

 Instead, you want to choose natural options that will not cause such problems.
-The Veloforte energy gels do this perfectly.
-They’re made from real fruit juices and fruit syrups they are more like a nectar than a standard energy gel.
+Look for products made from real fruit juices and fruit syrups they are more like a nectar than a standard energy gel.
 It’s reassuring to see that all the ingredients on the back are recognisable….

 A carefully derived ratio of fructose and glucose creates a powerful combination of dual sourced carbohydrates that are easy to absorb without the risks of overloading the gut.
 (Read why the source of carbohydrates is important, here.)